How to apply to become a UK Stewardship Code 2026 signatory

 Application

-Organisations will have to submit a final annual Stewardship Report explaining how they have applied the Code over a 12-month period.
+The FRC will consider only the content submitted to us within the Stewardship Report in our assessment.
 The Report must be reviewed and approved by the applicant’s governing body, and signed by the chair, chief executive or chief investment officer.

 Valid reporting periods for upcoming application deadlines